Melissaa12/MobileAINet-Object-Detection-for-Pedestrian-Danger-Zones/README.md

 This script will split the video into frames and save them every 10 frames
 - preprocessing_utils.py:
 This script contains miscellaneous parts of codes that were used for different uses such as splitting the images into datasets and shifting of images into different folders
+- augmentation.ipynb:
+This notebook contains the scripts for augmentation (noising, blurring and rotation)

 ## Model
 This folder is containing scripts edited from Ultralytics repo and data generated from it.
 Run YOLOv5_Code_final.ipynb to see usages of the code repo like traning and evaluation on models.